ffund/ml-notebooks/notebooks/1-exploratory-data-analysis.md

 ::: {.cell .markdown}

 pandas includes routines to fill in missing data using the `fillna` function ([reference](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.fillna.html)).
 We will fill these using the "forward fill" method, which caries the last valid observation forward to fill in NAs.

+(Note: this makes sense only because we already sorted by date, and it's reasonable to expect adjacent hours to have similar weather!)

 :::